Curriculum Associates logo.

 Information is data, and my students are well informed.
 Data conferences and family follow-ups mean stakeholders have the information necessary to grow exponentially.

-Rebecca Brenneman, Grade 7 Mathematics Teacher/Mathematics Department Chair
+Rebecca Brenneman, Grade 7 Mathematics Teacher/Mathematics Department Chair, Northern Middle, MD

 Describe your classroom culture in three words.